About: False protections that create more pain

 Serenity Mask | Withdrawal Defense

-Reason Types have Wisdom as their primary essence.
-In distortion, Reason Types use Withdrawal to avoid others.
+Reason Types have wisdom as their primary essence.
+In distortion, Reason Types use withdrawal to avoid others.
 They cover this up with a detached, above-it-all Serenity Mask.

 Rules | Always look benign, detached • Never be affected • Always be objective, independent • Never commit • See both sides • Remain aloof